 As you may know, the County Council and its key partners are in the process of carrying out a very comprehensive exercise to review all schools throughout Cumbria.
-One of the general issues being examined is the future of separate infant and junior schools.
+One of the general issues being examined is the future of the existing infant and junior schools.

-The governing bodies of Beaconside Infant and Junior Schools indicated jointly back in November 2006 that they wanted to see an amalgamation of their two schools considered.
+The governing bodies of Brampton Infant and Junior Schools indicated jointly in February 2007 that they wanted to see an amalgamation of their two schools considered.
 This consultation document is about the possibility of such a merger.